Folium Systems

 Model componentWhat customer buysDiligence detail to refine

-Assessment and workflow discoveryA clear first AI workflow, risk map, data boundary, and proof plan.Pricing bands, conversion rate, delivery hours, qualification criteria.
+Assessment and process discoveryA clear first AI process, risk map, data boundary, and test plan.Pricing bands, conversion rate, delivery hours, qualification criteria.

-Rapid application proofA working sandbox flow, browser-tested interface, packet, and next-gate recommendation.Delivery margin, reuse rate, scope controls, average cycle time.
+Rapid application buildA working sandbox flow, browser-tested interface, review file, and next-step recommendation.Delivery margin, reuse rate, scope controls, average cycle time.

-Agent and automation implementationPermissioned agents, tool routing, human review, logs, and operating runbooks.Risk tiering, support obligations, legal boundaries, audit evidence.
+Agent and automation implementationPermissioned agents, tool routing, human review, logs, and operating guides.Risk tiering, support obligations, legal boundaries, audit records.

 AI operations retainerMonitoring, source refresh, quality review, staff support, improvement backlog.Retention, staffing ratios, service-level boundaries, expansion triggers.